cado-security/product-help/docs/cado/intro.md

 ---
 sidebar_position: 1
 id: intro
-title: What is Cado
+title: What is Cado (FAI)
 ---

-# What is the Cado Platform?
+# What is the Forensic Acquisition & Investigation (Cado) Platform?

 As data and cyber attackers move to the cloud, investigating security threats in modern environments becomes increasingly complex and time-consuming.
 The Cado platform leverages the scalability, speed, and automation of the cloud to streamline investigation and response.